Forums » Using AMC (english) »

 It might not be useful for exams with a large number of copies, but I do have a case for it with open answer questions, where sometimes students need to add additional free sheets if and when they fail to make good use of the alloted space on the exam paper.

-RE: Some questions about AMC and a modification I would like to make - Added by S. McKay over 8 years ago
+RE: Some questions about AMC and a modification I would like to make - Added by S. McKay about 9 years ago

 Thanks for the replies.
 I guess I did not know about the reason for the unique exam copy.
 Being able to process exams in parallel might be useful.
 I"ll play around with that.